techreturners/introduction-to-test-doubles-javascript/activities/activity_5.md

 ### Extension

-- Can you find a way to test multiple different Bubble Tea Requests without having to repeat the same test code again and again? **Hint**: You may want to have a think about test parameterisation.
+- Can you find a way to test multiple different Bubble Tea Requests without having to repeat the same test code again and again? **Hint**: You may want to have a think about Jest test parameterisation 🤔.

 ---
 ### Key Study Notes